 Hambir's parents raised concerns with the competition organizers and they promised nothing like that would happen again, but the discriminatory behaviour had already made an impact on to the then 15-year-old.

 "My coloured skin has always been a point of pride for me, but when someone meddles with that, you kind of rethink your whole identity," she said.

 After an experience like that, Hambir says microaggressions or subtle insensitive comments get swept under the rug.

 "They just don't seem like a big deal anymore because you become immune to it," she said.

 Salam Alsadi says subtle actions have made her feel belittled.

-"Usually if I go to coffee shops or grocery store.
-I notice the [customer service employee] will talk to the customer before me in a normal, regular tone.
+"If I go to coffee shops or grocery store, I notice the [customer service employee] will talk to the customer before me in a normal, regular tone.
 But then when it's my turn, they sort of slow down and speak in slow motion and even add hand gestures ... as if I don't understand English," she explains.